 Problems with lighting fixtures and light bulbs may be linked to a number of causes.
 Flickering lights, lights that do not turn on or off, and a buzzing sound when lights are on indicate the wrong wattage or a bad connection between the bulb and switch.
 These problems can be fixed by replacing the bulb.

 Contact the Professionals

-Do not attempt to fix electrical faults without conducting research or undergoing training.
+Do not attempt to fix electrical faults without conducting extensive research or undergoing training.
+We’d advise you not to take matters into your own hands at all unless you’re qualified.
 Although these problems are fairly common, it’s always advisable to seek the help of electricians for a safer and more effective remedy.
 London Electricians offer a wide range of services to fix both the most common and the most complicated electrical problems.

-If you think you are having problems with any of your electrical systems, then contact us right away and we’ll help you fix it.
-It’s always best to consult the professionals when it comes to potential electrical hazards, so don’t waste any more time, and give us a call on 020 8728 9179.
+If you are experiencing any problems with your electrical systems, then contact us right away and we’ll help you fix it.
+It’s always best to consult the professionals when it comes to potential electrical hazards, so don’t waste any more time.
+Give us a call on 020 8728 9179.